 We seem to be experiencing fairly mild weather thus far this summer, but we can be assured that the hot weather is just around the corner.
 Needless to say, July & August are our two hottest months.
 In July, we average six 100 degree days and in August we average nine 100 degree days.
 As you can imagine, this hot weather can create problems for swimming pools if the pool is not properly … [Read more...] about 5 Hot Weather Pool Care Secrets from the Front Lines

 The July 4th weekend is traditionally the biggest weekend of the year for pool use.
-With Independence Day falling on a Tuesday this year, pool parties will likely be planned for anywhere from Friday thru Tuesday.
+With Independence Day falling on a Sunday this year and many businesses observing the holiday on Monday, July 5th, pools will be a popular place to be over the July 4th weekend.
 Following are five tips to assure that your July 4th pool party will be one to be remembered.
 Be sure that your pool is readyTo … [Read more...] about 5 Tips to Help Ensure a Great July 4th Pool Party